nathanaelbosch/ProbNumDiffEq.jl/docs/src/benchmarks/lotkavolterra.md

   [8e850b90] libblastrampoline_jll v5.8.0+0
   [8e850ede] nghttp2_jll v1.52.0+1
   [3f19e933] p7zip_jll v17.4.0+0
-Info Packages marked with ⌅ have new versions available but compatibility constraints restrict them from upgrading.
+Info Packages marked with ⌃ and ⌅ have new versions available.
+Those with ⌃ may be upgradable, but those with ⌅ are restricted by compatibility constraints from upgrading.
 To see why use `status --outdated -m`
 ```

 ```@raw html
 </details>
 ```